Verdun: Battle of Verdun (First World War)

 German gains continued in June, but slowly and only after increasingly heavy losses on their side.
 On 7 June, following almost a week of bitter resistance, Fort Vaux fell to the Germans after a murderous hand-to-hand fight inside the fort itself.
 On 23 June, the Germans reached what would become the furthest point of their advance.
 The line was just in front of Fort Souville, the last stronghold before Verdun itself.
 Pétain was making plans to evacuate the right bank of the Meuse when the combined Anglo-French offensive on the Somme River was launched on 1 July, partly to relieve pressure on the French, although the first day was the bloodiest in the British Army's history.
 The Germans could no longer afford to continue their offensive at Verdun when they were needed so desperately on the Somme.
 At a cost of some 400,000 German casualties and a similar number of French, the attack was finally called off.
 The estimated death toll on both sides were 143,000 dead Germans and 162,440 French soldiers.
-Germany's intention to bleed France to death had failed.
+Falkenhayn's plan to bleed France to death – if indeed that had been his intention – had failed.

 The battle continued, however, from October to the end of the year.
 French offensives, employing new tactics devised by General Robert Nivelle, regained the forts and territory they had lost earlier.
 This was the only gleam of hope in an otherwise abysmal landscape.

 Overall, the battle lasted 11 months.
 Falkenhayn was replaced by Paul von Hindenburg as Chief of General Staff.
 General Nivelle was promoted over the head of General Pétain to replace Generalissimo Joseph Joffre as French supreme commander, although he was to hold the post for less than six months.